-As of October 31, 2018, we had 123,169,528 shares of common stock outstanding.
-In addition, we had 14,961,428 shares of common stock equivalents that would increase the number of common stock outstanding if these instruments were exercised or converted, including stock options and restricted stock units to purchase common stock based on vesting requirements, warrants to purchase common stock and common stock issuable upon the conversion of preferred stock.
+As of February 13, 2019, we had 123,420,091 shares of common stock outstanding.
+In addition, we had 13,123,236 shares of common stock equivalents that would increase the number of common stock outstanding if these instruments were exercised or converted, including stock options and restricted stock units to purchase common stock based on vesting requirements, and common stock issuable upon the conversion of preferred stock.
 The issuance and subsequent sale of the shares underlying these common stock equivalents could depress the trading price of our common stock.

 In addition, in the future, we may issue additional shares of common stock or other equity or debt securities convertible into common stock in connection with a financing, acquisition, litigation settlement, employee arrangements or otherwise.
-For example, in January 2018 and October 2018, we issued 15,000,000 shares and 25,300,000 shares of common stock, respectively, in connection with underwritten public offerings.
+For example, in January 2018 and October 2018, we issued 15,000,000 and 25,300,000 shares of common stock, respectively, in connection with underwritten public offerings.
 Such issuances could result in substantial dilution to our existing stockholders and could cause our stock price to decline.